 uniglumis (1 short bristle visible)

 Perianth bristles ⇑

-(On an inspection of the base of the nut with a 20x lens, the bristles are fairly easy to see arising from a whitish collar at the base of the nut.
-A count of bristles on five nuts should be sufficient.)
+(On an inspection of the base of the nut with a 20x lens, the bristles are fairly easy to see arising from a whitish collar at the base of the nut.)

 Beware!
-Three +/- persistent stamen-filaments also arise from the base of the nut, but emerge from inside the perianth-collar, and so adjacent to the nut.
+Three +/- persistent stamen-filaments also arise from the base of the nut, from between the perianth-collar and the nut.
 These tend to become darker brown with age, whereas the bristles remain paler brown.
 Filaments are rather broader than bristles and lack the minute down-curved hooks distinctive of bristles.
-(The minute hooks act to cause the nuts to cling to each other, and to animal or bird vectors, aiding dispersal.)
+The style-plus-stigma is usually shed at some point.

 The following palustris diagram shows all the features: the swollen style-base with ‘neck’, four bristles and three filaments.
-The style-plus-stigma has already been broken off.
 The whole is about 2 mm long.

-Characters are variable: palustris can match austriaca at times:
+➢ both species are variable: uniglumis can match palustris at times.